 Uninstall measurement also allows app developers to apply privacy measures in order to protect their customers’ privacy and data.
 This data can be used to exclude users who uninstalled their app (and are clearly not interested in their service) from their targeting.

-Fortunately, more and more app marketers are recognizing this grim reality and making efforts to improve their uninstall analytics.
-In fact, since releasing uninstall attribution in July 2016, we’ve seen a a 4x increase in the share of apps measuring this metric.
+Fortunately, more and more apps are recognizing this reality and making efforts to improve their uninstall analytics.
+In fact, since releasing uninstall attribution in July 2016, we’ve seen a constant increase in the share of apps measuring this metric.

 To support marketers as they battle with uninstall rates, we’ve released our updated uninstall benchmarks report, which includes the following:

-- Cumulative uninstall rate in the first 30 days, per country and vertical
+- Cumulative uninstall rate in the first 30 days, per country, and by vertical